Every person I know risks fastening their identity to the wrong thing.

 Are comfortable with who they are because it’s imbedded in them Whose they are.

-Free to accept what comes and to adapt
+Free to accept what comes and free to adapt.

 For those who are led by the Spirit of God are the children of God….the Spirit you received brought about your adoption to sonship…we are God’s children…heirs of God. – Romans 8:14-16